Plant-Food-Research-Open/assemblyqc/README.md

 ---

-:memo: Note: If you are using your own data, uou will need to update the "haplotype_fasta" value in the nextflow.config file to match the paths to your data.
+:memo: Note: If you are using your own data, you will need to update the "haplotype_fasta" value in the nextflow.config file to match the paths to your data.
 To include multiple input files, simply add ["NAME", "YOUR_INPUT_FASTA"] to the haplotype_fasta parameter, separated by commas.

 ---